 - Click the More Options button and click Hide in Legend to hide the layer in the legend.

 - Click the More Options button and click Refresh Interval to set the layer’s refresh interval.
+This option is not available on the details page of a sublayer.

 - Click the Search button on the map and enter an address or place-name to find specific locations or features.